Halloween Surprise: Plot

-In the cold open, Diane (Lucy Lawless) invites Ron to go trick or treating with her and her daughters.
-Although Ron at first declines, Andy (Chris Pratt) is enjoying playing with the children, and begs to come.
+In the cold open, Diane invites Ron to go trick or treating with her and her daughters.
+Although Ron at first declines, Andy is enjoying playing with the children, and begs to come.
 Later, they are seen trick-or-treating.
 Diane and both of her daughters are dressed as princesses, while Andy is dressed as a policeman, and Ron is, once again, a pirate.
 Andy is practicing his observation skills in preparation for the police exam, and carries a tape recorder to describe things around him, including a tree, his hand, and parents handing out candy.
 Diane is called away by her job, leaving Andy and Ron to take the girls trick-or-treating.
 The night goes poorly when Ron's attempt to mediate a dispute between the girls ends with them both in tears.
 Diane leaves an angry voicemail for Ron, and he reflects that he is not ready for an entire family.
 When Diane later apologizes, Ron does not reciprocate, causing her to tell him goodbye.
-After April (Aubrey Plaza) and Andy criticize his actions, he changes his mind, and goes to Diane's house with gifts.
+After April and Andy criticize his actions, he changes his mind, and goes to Diane's house with gifts.
 He apologizes, explaining that he has spent most of his life alone and is not used to children.
 Diane invites him inside.
 They all then go trick-or-treating, despite it being a week after Halloween.

-Meanwhile, Leslie and Ann (Rashida Jones) are viewing houses in preparation for Leslie and Ben to move in together when he returns from Washington.
+Meanwhile, Leslie and Ann are viewing houses in preparation for Leslie and Ben to move in together when he returns from Washington.
 In Washington, Ben announces that the campaign he has been working on is complete, and they have won.
 April leaves immediately to return to Pawnee.
-Jennifer Barkley (Kathryn Hahn) talks to him about his future career, offering him the opportunity to work on another campaign.
+Jennifer Barkley talks to him about his future career, offering him the opportunity to work on another campaign.
 However, when he tells Leslie, she is upset because she was counting on him returning to Pawnee shortly.
 Ben promises that everything is still preliminary.